Storyfall

 The export uses your current draft content, so make sure your latest edits are saved before exporting.

 The game engine is embedded in the exported file.
 Existing downloaded HTML files do not update automatically when Storyfall’s engine changes, so re-export after important story edits or platform updates.
+Saves from an older or different export stay in the browser but are hidden from the new file.

 Characters